wendelb/UsernameReplacer/Readme.md

 * `TargetExe`: The Application that should be started
 * `Params`: All params that should be submitted via command line
 * `UserName`: The Username that should be reported to the calling app
+* `Domain`: The Domain that should be reported to the calling app

 ## License